haochuan9421/nosync-icloud/docs/README_en.md

 ### Trouble made by iCloud & node_modules

-Many Web Developers are using `Mac` as their main development tools, and, `iCloud` is really convenience, especially when you have multiple Apple devices.
-But, it is almost impossible to avoid using `npm` in nowdays, Whether you are working with `Vue` or `React` or any web technology else.
-So, if you want to synchronize your code with `iCloud` for a double insurance (one is git repo).
-Then you'll find out that what a horrible experience it is when `iCloud` automatically synchronizes `node_modules` —— large amount of folders, nested structure, huge size, etc., and `node_modules` is not need to be synchronized, you can restore your project just with a `package.json` and `lock file` in anytime, anywhere.
-Due to this trouble, we have to give up the idea of using `iCloud` to back up our code.
+Many Web Developers are using Mac, iCloud is really convenience, especially when you have multiple Apple devices.
+But, there will be a huge `node_modules` in almost every front-end project.
+If you want to synchronize your code with iCloud.
+You'll find out that what a horrible experience it is when iCloud automatically synchronizes `node_modules` —— large amount of folders, nested structure, huge size, etc., and `node_modules` doesn't need to be synchronized.
+You can restore your project dependencies just with a `package.json` and `lock file`.
+Due to this trouble, we have to give up the idea of using iCloud to back up our code.

 <img src="https://github.com/HaoChuan9421/nosync-icloud/raw/master/assets/npm.jpg" />

 ### Is there any solution now?

-Of course, you can create a `node_modules.nosync` folder, and make an alias named `node_modules` for it. `iCloud` won't synchronize a file or folder which is end of `.nosync`, and, this don't have any side effect to your project, you can still use `npm install`.
+Of course, you can create a `node_modules.nosync` folder, and make an alias named `node_modules` for it. iCloud won't synchronize a file or folder which is end of `.nosync`, and, this don't have any side effect to your project, you can still use `npm install`.

 ```bash
 mkdir node_modules.nosync && ln -s node_modules.nosync node_modules